linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

     sudo systemctl enable openvpn.service && sudo systemctl start openvpn.service

+{: .note }
+>
-This will scan the `/etc/openvpn` directory on the server for files with a `.conf` extension.
-For every file that it finds, it will create and run a VPN daemon (server).
+>This will scan the `/etc/openvpn` directory on the server for files with a `.conf` extension.
+For every file that it finds, it will create and run a VPN daemon (server) so make sure you don't have a `client.conf` file in there.

-Running:
+The command:

     sudo systemctl status openvpn.service